Adaptive compression is a mechanism used to help ensure that all slots in a Ground Delay Program (GDP) or Airspace Flow Program (AFP) are used.

-The general idea is that a background process at the ETMS hub will automatically:
+The general idea is that a background process within FAA’s Traffic Flow Management Systems (TFMS) will automatically:

 - Identify those slots that are in danger of going unused